 We engage with groups such as:

-- The Center for Democracy and Technology (CDT): AT&T has been an active supporter of CDT and regularly participates in its free expression working group, as well as a number of its other formal and informal working groups addressing issues that affect human rights and freedom of expression on the Internet.
+- Center for Democracy and Technology (CDT): AT&T is an active supporter of CDT.
+The company regularly participates in its free expression working group as well as in a number of its other formal and informal working groups addressing issues that affect human rights and freedom of expression on the internet.

-- The Global e-Sustainability Initiative (GeSI): Since 2012, AT&T has participated in GeSI’s Human Rights Working Group, which is pursuing a practical means of implementing the UN Guiding Principles on Business and Human Rights across the ICT (Information and Communications Technology) sector – which includes Internet providers, telecoms and manufacturers.
+- Global e-Sustainability Initiative (GeSI): Since 2012, AT&T has participated in GeSI’s Human Rights Working Group, which is pursuing a practical means of implementing the UN Guiding Principles on Business and Human Rights across the information and communications technology (ICT) sector — which includes internet providers, telecoms and manufacturers.
 The working group is also coordinating GeSI’s involvement in the European Commission’s project to develop human rights guidance for the ICT sector.